We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Eating in Newcastle doesn’t have to break the bank.
 Of course, there are plenty of fine dining options, but there are budget friendly alternatives that are loved by tourists and locals alike.

-Grainger Market - As mentioned, Grainger Market is a great place to have a wander, but it also has some delicious food options, with Turkish, Chinese, Italian, and other cultural delicacies all under one roof.
+Grainger Market is a great place to have a wander, but it also has some delicious food options, with Turkish, Chinese, Italian, and other cultural delicacies all under one roof.
 With almost all options doing special offers, you are bound to bag a bargain.
-Get a £3 doner kebab from Fez Food or head to The French Oven Bakery and order “yesterday’s bakes” at hugely reduced prices.
+Get some pork and cabbage dumplings from Dumpling & Bun or head to The French Oven Bakery and order “yesterday’s bakes” at hugely reduced prices.

-Eat4Less - A favourite amongst students, Eat4Less is located on Northumberland Street and offers great value for money on anything from paninis, to jacket potatoes and bagel pizzas (yes, that’s a thing).
-You can get a full English for £3.60 or an 8” pizza, fries and a can of soft drink for a mere £5.20.
+A favourite amongst students, Eat4Less is located on Northumberland Street and offers great value for money on anything from paninis, to jacket potatoes and bagel pizzas (yes, that’s a thing).
+You can get a full English or an 8” pizza, fries and a soft drink for next to nothing.

-Thali Tray – Newcastle’s first craft brewery and Indian street food joint, Thali Tray is located in Arch 2, Ouseburn.
+Newcastle’s first craft brewery and Indian street food joint, Thali Tray is located in Arch 2, Ouseburn.
 Catering for meat eaters, vegetarians and vegans, Thali Tray has something for everyone.
 Outdoor seating is available, and Thali Tray even provides blankets for ‘non-Geordies’ when it gets a bit chilly.
-For just £8 you can get the statement Thali Tray, which includes two curries, an onion seed naan or puri bread, a soyawadi tikka skewer, cardamom turmeric rice, lime pickle and fresh chillies.
+For a small price you can get the statement Thali Tray, which includes two curries, an onion seed naan or puri bread, a soyawadi tikka skewer, cardamom turmeric rice, lime pickle and fresh chillies.

-If you're planning a trip to one of the best free things to do in Newcastle, don't forget to book an Advance ticket via our website or our CrossCountry app.
-You can also find information on how to get cheaper train tickets via our special offers page.
+If you’re planning an affordable trip to Newcastle, don’t forget to book Advance rail tickets via our website or the CrossCountry app.
+Before you travel, make sure to check scheduled train times to find the best journey for you.
 If you need more information, you can contact us here.

 Written by Julia